DATA PRIVACY NOTICE

 - To inform you of news, events, activities, and services running at St Mary’s;

-- To share your contact details with the Diocesan office where appropriate.
+- To share your contact details with the Diocesan office or Charity Commissioners where required (see paragraph 5 below);

 We use computer systems (including ChurchBuilder from Concordant Systems Ltd) to keep all this data safe and to help us comply with data protection regulations.